-WARNING: After any saddle adjustment, be sure that the saddle adjusting mechanism is properly tightened before riding.
+A WARNING: After any saddle adjustment, be sure that the saddle adjusting mechanism is properly tightened before riding.
 A loose saddle clamp or seat post binder can cause damage to the seat post, or can cause you to lose control and fall.
 A correctly tightened saddle adjusting mechanism will allow no saddle movement in any direction.
 Periodically check to make sure that the saddle adjusting mechanism is properly tightened.

-If, in spite of carefully adjusting the saddle height, tilt and fore-andaft position, your saddle is still uncomfortable, you may need a different saddle design.
+If, in spite of carefully adjusting the saddle height, tilt and foreand-aft position, your saddle is still uncomfortable, you may need a different saddle design.
 Saddles, like people, come in many different shapes, sizes and resilience.
 Your dealer can help you select a saddle which, when correctly adjusted for your body and riding style, will be comfortable.

-WARNING: Some people have claimed that extended riding with a saddle which is incorrectly adjusted or which does not support your pelvic area correctly can cause short-term or long-term injury to nerves and blood vessels, or even impotence.
-If your saddle causes you pain, numbness or other discomfort, listen to your body and stop riding until you see your dealer about saddle adjustment or a different saddle.
+A WARNING: Some people have claimed that extended riding with a saddle which is incorrectly adjusted or which does not support your pelvic area correctly can cause short-term or long-term injury to nerves and blood vessels, or even impotence.
+If your saddle causes you pain, numbness or other discomfort, see your dealer.